 St. Pete/Clearwater is the epicenter of Florida's booming craft beer renaissance, home to the state's oldest and some of its newest and most highly regarded craft breweries.
-Nine independently owned breweries and brew pubs, along with a branch of a Maine brewery, thrive here.
+Fourteen independently owned breweries and brew pubs, along with a branch of a Maine brewery, thrive here.
 And more keep popping up every couple of months.

 The St. Pete/Clearwater Craft Beer Trail runs from Tarpon Springs to Treasure Island.
 Here you will find a wide array of small, independent breweries making beer unavailable anywhere else.
 A tiny warehouse brewery specializing in highly regarded Belgian-style farmhouse ales sold across the country.
 A neighborhood brewpub run by a 5th generation Austrian brewer with a penchant for breaking the rules.
 A laidback cantina making one of the highest-rated beers in the world.
 A beach brewpub crafting beer in the kitchen.
 And a little place in a Pinellas Park warehouse named the best new brewery in Florida.

 Think of it as the Sunshine State's answer to California's wine country.
 Sample fresh, finely crafted artisanal beer right where it's made.
 Take a tour, meet the brewer, enjoy samples with other beer enthusiasts and maybe take some home with you.
 Beergeeks and newbies alike will find something for every palate.
 It's an hour's drive end to end.
 Pace yourself.